 When I first started forecasting and using computers, I started with Paint.
 Microsoft Paint.
-I knew it was horrible, but I worked with it.
-I didn’t even know how to import photos, so I had to manually draw the west coast (and that was something I got good at after drawing it hundreds of times).
+I knew it was horrible, but I worked with it, because it’s all I knew of at the time.
 A couple years later I discovered PowerPoint, and learned the ropes of that, but decided it wasn’t enough.
 My main aspiration was to make awesome maps.
 I learned Photoshop from 2010 onward.
 In 2012 I had some decent map and forecast templates that I started to offer to other forecasters, but it was very slow and no one really knew about me.

 Now, I have a decent amount of fans and customers who have been looking for decent graphics to use in their forecasts, which was the same thing I was looking for when I began.
 It’s taken a hundreds of long and rough days, with many, many more ahead.
 It’s always worth it, however, knowing there’s someone out there who may find what I put the time into useful for their needs and use.

 Not everyone wants or has the time to learn everything there is to design software which can take years – but you don’t need to be an expert to use my stuff.
 You’ll probably learn new stuff while working with my products, though, which is surely a plus!